MattPlatt/S2GEN/README.md

 ## Overview

-This project automates the creation, annotation, and preprocessing of training data for AI models focused on detecting block diagrams, connectors, and cables.
+This project automates the creation, annotation, and preprocessing of training data for AI models focused on detecting block diagram blocks, cables, connectors, and other classes that are standardized.
+Due to exponential complication, many classes have been ommited in the interim to establish a Minimal Viable Product (MVP) to proof the concept.
 The system addresses the complexity of structured data layouts and prepares high-quality datasets for training object detection and instance segmentation models.

 ## System Architecture and Workflow